This course is for individuals who wish to become a Road Safety Auditor, or those required to manage the Road Safety Audit Process.

 This course has been scheduled to take place in the Radisson Blu Hotel Athlone.

 Refreshments and lunch will be provided each day.

-Discounted room rates have been arranged with the hotel for delegates who require accommodation.
 Accommodation is not included as part of the training course fee.
 The booking and payment of accommodation will remain the responsibility of each delegate.

 Course Notes Provided – Laptop Required

 Hard copy course notes will be provided to all attendees.

 Delegates will be required to bring their own laptop to complete an assessment at the end of the course.

 The course modules will be delivered across three consecutive days as follows:

 AM: Module 1 – Standards, Collisions & Process